c4-project/c4f/bin/README.md

-# `bin`: `act` toplevel
+# `bin`: `act` entry point

-The top-level parts of `act` live here, including:

-- the entry point, `act.ml`;
-- the sub-command implementations;
-- glue code to connect the top-level to the language and compiler specific modules;
-- various example files (placed here so the regression tester can pick them up).
+This directory contains the `act` entry point, `act.ml`.
+It also holds various example files (placed here so the regression tester can pick them up).

-Most of the interesting parts of `act` live in `lib` (if they're language-independent or core), or in target-specific modules.
+For the actual implementation of the top-level porcelain for `act`, see `toplevel`.